rustadadam/PF-GAP/notes.md

 # Week of May 21st

-## Tasks
-3. Get data from YAHOO finance
-    a.
-We want to test at different time-scales
-    b.
-Start with Hourly -> Then we can go more fine-grained if we want
-    c.
-Then also go to weekly and monthly
-    d.
-NOTE: Don't use return values.
-We want to use the percent returns / z-scores
-    e.
-We can linearly interpolate the missing values
-5. To investigate further -> we can visualize the the test points alongside the training points through our visualizations with PHATE and UMAP
-7. EXTRA TIME: how does this change with different ideas of creating proximities
-    a.
-Can change the argument to "original" and "OOB" and proximity type.

 ## Changes and updates
 1. Tested the accuracy of the straight up distance measures.
 They seem to get better accuracy than the other models do.
 This is in test_accuracy file
 2. Created hourly returns with percent changes and included labels and removed missing values